wxWidgets/wxWidgets/docs/contributing/how-to-release.md

 Here is the list of the files, for reference:
 * Update `docs/readme.txt`: version needs to be changed, content updated.
 * Update `docs/release.md`: also version and reset SHA-1 sums to zeroes.
-* Update `docs/changes.txt`: put the date on the release line and copy the actual changes from Git notes as instructed in the file.
+* Update `docs/changes.txt`: update the date on the release line.
 * Update the date in the manual (`docs/doxygen/mainpages/manual.h`).
 * Update the release announcement post in `docs/publicity/announce.txt`.
 * Update `docs/msw/binaries.md`: at least the version, but possibly also